-I'd recommend going to see the Rockies, particularly Banff and Jasper Lake and the ice fields! over 7 years agoAnswered by Vicki via WorldNomads.com
+I'd recommend going to see the Rockies, particularly Banff and Jasper Lake and the ice fields! almost 8 years agoAnswered by Vicki via WorldNomads.com

 Cathedral Grove on Vancouver Island, near Port Alberni.